Qabbout/NYTSwift/README.md

 Note: this step requires an apple developer account

-you can either build the app through xcode or through fastlane tools, to use fastlane cd to the root folder of the project first, then run the following:
+you can either build the app through Xcode or through Fastlane Tools, to use fastlane cd to the root folder of the project first, then run the following:

 ```console